-- Submit the Everyday Biochemistry Extra Credit Assignment found in the "Assignments" tab in D2L.
-This assignment consists of visiting my website at https://everydaybiochemistry.com/everydaybiochem/ and choosing one of the examples of Everyday Biochemistry derived from the 23 chapter openings in the textbook.
+- 1) Submit the Everyday Biochemistry Extra Credit Assignment found in the "Assignments" tab in D2L.
+This assignment consists of visiting my website at https://everydaybiochemistry.com/everyday-biochem/ and choosing one of the examples of Everyday Biochemistry derived from the 23 chapter openings in the textbook.
 The extra credit assignment should be ~300-600 words in .doc, docx, or .pdf file format and submitted through the Assignments D2L Drop box.
-It is worth a total 45 points maximum.
-Your submission and it will be evaluated by TurnItIn.com software to detect plagiarism. - 2) If >60% of the students in the class complete the anonymous UArizona Student Survey at the end of the semester sent from the Provost office, then every student in the class will receive 15 points.
+It is worth a total <a href="text-at-state-at-st - 2) If >60% of the students in the class complete the anonymous Student Course Survey at the end of the semester sent from the Provost office, then every student in the class will receive 15 points.